Wagon Wheel (song): Background and writing

 "Wagon Wheel" is composed of two different parts.
-The chorus and melody for the song comes from a demo recorded by Bob Dylan during the Pat Garrett and Billy the Kid sessions in February 1973.
-Although never officially released, the Dylan song was released on a bootleg recording, usually named after the chorus and its refrain, "Rock Me Mama".
+The melody for the song and the lyrics to the chorus come from a demo titled "Rock Me, Mama" that was originally written and recorded by Bob Dylan during the Pat Garrett and Billy the Kid sessions in February 1973.
+Although never officially released, the Dylan song was released on a bootleg recording, usually named after the chorus and its refrain, "Rock Me, Mama".
 Dylan left the song an unfinished sketch.

-Ketch Secor of Old Crow Medicine Show wrote verses for the song around Dylan's original chorus and melody:
+Ketch Secor of Old Crow Medicine Show wrote verses for the song around Dylan's original chorus and melody.